Is-a-space/discord-vps-creator/README.md

 - Rename the file from `.env.example` to `.env`
 - Run the file by using `python3 main.py` or `python main.py` or `py main.py`

+**How can I add my own OS's?**
+You can add your own OS's by editing or copying the code to change the commands and the docker image.

-If you want to see the bot in action or you are too lazy to deploy it yourself, you can invite our VPS bot [here](https://discord.com/oauth2/authorize?client_id=1249856618468737104&permissions=8&integration_type=0&scope=bot)
+If you want to see the bot in action or you are too lazy to deploy it yourself, you can invite our VPS bot [here](https://discord.com/oauth2/authorize?client_id=1249856618468737104&permissions=8&integration_type=0&scope=bot) or join our [Discord](https://discord.gg/freevps)